What Women Should Know About Topical Spironolactone

 • Extreme thirst

-Does topical spironolactone cause weight gain?
+Does topical Spironolactone cause weight gain?

 Because hormones play such a significant role in weight, people often wonder whether specific medications that affect hormones cause weight gain.
 One side-effect of spironolactone is weight loss, particularly in women who hold a significant amount of water weight.